izzyacademy/kafka-powered-realtime-search/ELASTICSEARCH.md

 ```

-This searches for and displays top 10 records in the index.
+This searches for and displays the top 10 records in the index.

 ```bash